Markets with specific deadlines are listed first, with "Always Open" and "Until Filled" markets (if any) at the bottom.

 Markets open only to writers in a limited demographic are marked with a [NOTE:] from me, in italics, right after the main header.

 There are usually more details on the original site; always click through and read the full guidelines before submitting.
 Note that some publishers list multiple guidelines on one page, so after you click through you might have to scroll a bit.

-NOTE that Going Viral has closed to submissions.
+NOTE that Rigor Morbid 2 and Happy Hellidays are closed to submissions.

 30 June 20 -- And Lately, The Sun -- Calyx